History of keyboard instruments: Synthesizers

 The exploration of musical synthesizers in the 1960s was a step towards the modern keyboard.
 As technology became more developed, huge synthesizers evolved into portable instruments that could be used in live shows.
 The rapid accumulation of momentum began in 1964 when Bob Moog produced his Moog synthesizer.
 It used a remote keyboard and was 'modular' in design. (i.e. it was a rack that held boxes which each had a function.
 At least one was to create a tone controlled in pitch by a voltage input, and usually a host of other modules including filters, amplifiers, envelope generators, etc.) His next generation was equipped with a built-in keyboard in 1970: the Mini-Moog.
-These keyboards were monophonic, along with semi-modulars like the ARP2600, and were only able to respond to one note at a time.
-(Though three oscillators could be layered together in response to the 'control voltage' produced by that note.)
+These keyboards were monophonic, along with semi-modulars like the ARP 2600, and were only able to respond to one note at a time (though three oscillators could be layered together in response to the 'control voltage' produced by that note).